 - Overly Complicated Help Files.
 The software often uses tax terms unfamiliar to many filers (for instance, do you know what a “net operating loss carryover” is?) or poorly worded statements, making it hard to understand exactly what you need to do.
 H&R Block does offer plenty of help, but the content of the help files is often educational and may not answer the question at hand.
 It could be confusing to somebody looking for a “yes” or “no” answer.

 - Difficult To Get Organized.
 The software is organized by tax form, which is helpful only if you already have a working knowledge of them.
 You are prompted at the beginning of each section to pull out certain forms, but if you have a folder full of papers and receipts, you won’t get a lot of guidance if those papers don’t have an IRS form number on them.

 - No Free Version Download.
 The free version is only available online, so if you prefer downloading and installing software, you won’t be able to do it for free.

 - Extra Tools Require Upgrades.
 While a cheaper version of the package may support entry of certain items – such as charitable donations of clothing or household goods – it provides no guidance other than prompting you to enter a dollar amount.
 To use tools that can help maximize your charitable goods donations, you have to upgrade to a more expensive package in which the current IRS deductible value is assigned to each item donated.
 Not only is this more accurate, it may get you a bigger refund.
 The deluxe and premium versions also offer similar item-by-item tools for business expenses and home improvements.

 Free Edition - Free

 Looking to file your taxes online using a different service?
-Check out our comprehensive comparison of H&R Block At Home vs TurboTax vs TaxACT.
+See a comprehensive comparison of H&R Block vs TurboTax vs TaxACT.